 Continue reading: Sleep FAQ's

-- Materials: Choose the right fabrics.
-Make sure to find something soft, light and breathable such as Cotton.
+- Materials: Choose the right fabrics for your sleepwear.
+Make sure to find something soft, light, and breathable such as Cotton.

-- Fit: Choose an oversized fit or style.
+- Fit: Choose an oversized fit or style for your sleepwear.
 This will help ensure that you are comfortable and not restricted while sleeping.

-- Style: Choose a style that you will feel comfortable wearing.
-Putting on some stylish sleepwear can leaving you feeling pampered and release tones of 'feel-good' endorphins.
+- Sleepwear Style: Choose a style that you will feel comfortable wearing.
+Putting on some stylish sleepwear can leave you feeling pampered and release tones of 'feel-good' endorphins.

 - Spend a little more: Luxury sleepwear, made from quality fabrics are worth the investment.
 After all, you spend over a third of your life asleep!